-- 1. The commercial and recreational fishing industries, and the habitats and biological resources of the ecosystem they are based on, are of vital economic, social, and cultural importance to Rhode Island's fishing ports and communities.
+- 1. The commercial and recreational fishing industries are of vital economic, social, and cultural importance to Rhode Island's fishing ports and communities.
 Commercial and recreational fisheries are also of great importance to Rhode Island's economy and to the quality of life experienced by both residents and visitors.
-The Council finds that other uses of the SAMP area could potentially displace commercial or recreational fishing activities or have other adverse impacts on commercial and recreational fisheries. - 2.
+The Council finds that other uses of the SAMP area could potentially displace commercial or recreational fisheries.
+The Council's policy is to protect commercial and recreational fisheries within the SAMP area from the adverse impacts of other uses.
+The Council shall prohibit any other uses or activities that would significantly impact or destroy these fisheries. - 2.
 The Council recognizes that finfish, shellfish, and crustacean resources and related fishing activities are managed by a host of different agencies and regulatory bodies which have jurisdiction over different species and/or different parts of the SAMP area.
 Entities involved in managing fish and fisheries within the SAMP area include, but are not limited to, the Atlantic States Marine Fisheries Commission, the RI Department of Environmental Management, the RI Marine Fisheries Council, the NOAA National Marine Fisheries Service, the New England Fishery Management Council, and the Mid-Atlantic Fishery Management Council.
-The Council recognizes the jurisdiction of these organizations in fishery management and will work with these entities to protect fisheries resources.
-The Council will also work in coordination with these entities to protect priority habitat areas. - 3.
-The Council's policy is to protect commercial and recreational fisheries within the SAMP area from the adverse impacts of other uses, while supporting actions to make ongoing fishing practices more sustainable.
-It should be recognized that scientific knowledge of the impacts of fishing on habitats and fish populations will advance.
-Improvements in more sustainable gear technology, fishing practices, and management tools may improve the state of fisheries resources.
-A general goal of the Council is to constantly improve the health of the Ocean SAMP area ecosystem and the populations of fish and shellfish it provides.
-Cooperative research, utilizing the unique skills and expertise of the fishing community, will be a cornerstone to this goal. - 4.
-Commercial and recreational fisheries activities are dynamic, taking place at different places at different times of the year due to seasonal species migrations and other factors.
-The Council recognizes that fisheries are dynamic, shaped by these seasonal migrations as well as other factors including shifts in the regulatory environment, market demand, and global climate change.
-The Council further recognizes that the entire Ocean SAMP area is used by commercial and recreational fishermen employing different fishing methods and gear types.
-Changes in existing uses, intensification of uses, and new uses within the area could cause adverse impacts to these fisheries.
-Accordingly, the Council shall: - i.
-In consultation with the Fishermen's Advisory Board, as defined in section 560.2.1, identify and evaluate prime fishing areas on an ongoing basis through an adaptive framework.
+The Council recognizes the jurisdiction of these organizations in fishery management and will work with these entities to protect fisheries resources. - 3.
+The Council will appoint a standing Fishermen's Advisory Board (FAB) which shall provide advice to the Council on the siting and construction of other uses in marine waters.
+The FAB will be comprised of six members, one representing each of the following fisheries: bottom trawling; scallop dredging; gillnetting; lobstering; party and charter boat fishing; and recreational angling.
+FAB members shall serve four-year terms and will serve no more than two consecutive terms.
+The Council shall provide to the FAB a semi-annual status report on Ocean SAMP area fisheries-related issues, including but not limited to those of which the Council is cognizant in its planning and regulatory activities, and will notify the FAB in writing concerning any project in the Ocean SAMP area.
+The FAB shall meet not less than semi-annually and on an as-needed basis to provide the Council with advice on the potential adverse impacts of other uses on commercial and recreational fishermen and fisheries activities, and on issues including, but not limited to, the evaluation and planning of project locations, arrangements, and alternatives; access limitations; and measures to mitigate the potential impacts of such projects.
+Any large-scale offshore development, as defined below in section 560.2.1, will require a pre-application meeting with the FAB to discuss potential fishery-related impacts, such as, but not limited to, project location, construction schedules, alternative locations, and project minimization.
+During the pre-application meeting for a large-scale offshore development, the FAB can also identify habitat edges that may not be mapped as part of section 560.1.5 below.